KayLerch/alexa-utterance-generator/README.md

 java -jar alexa-generate.jar booking-skill/models/en-US.grammar booking-skill/models/en-US.json -v booking-skill/models/slots
 ```

-The folder structure equals to what the Alexa Skills Kit SDKs set up for you.
+The folder structure equals to what the _[ASK CLI](https://developer.amazon.com/docs/smapi/ask-cli-command-reference.html)_ set up for you.
 After storing the generated model in the _models_ folder
 you can use _[ASK CLI](https://developer.amazon.com/docs/smapi/ask-cli-command-reference.html)_ to deploy your Alexa skills with an updated model right away.

 <a name="22"></a>